rome/tools/packages/@romejs/compiler/lint/rules/js/noCommaOperator.test.md

  unknown:1:1 lint/js/noCommaOperator ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ Avoid usage of the comma operator.
+  ✖ Avoid the comma operator.
 It can lead to easy mistakes and ambiguous code.

     (0, 1, 2)
      ^^^^^^^

-  ℹ If you want multiple expressions then break it up.
+  ℹ If you want multiple expressions, then break it up.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━